 Dr. Melissa L. Johnson is the Honors Program Senior Associate Director.
 A lifelong “honors” student, Dr. Johnson’s personal drive for challenge and growth is the groundwork for her commitment to high-achieving Gators – and her role in facilitating the office committed to them.

 Known across the country as a leading expert in honors advising, Dr. Johnson focuses on advising and student success, enrollment management and program representation.
-She supervises Honors staff members, admissions, advising operations and program completion, and advises student organizations including Prism, Honors Ensemble, Honor Chords and the Dance Marathon team.
+She supervises Honors staff members, admissions, advising operations and program completion, and advises student organizations including Prism, Honors Ensemble, and Honor Chords.
 Helping students understand the value of the holistic Honors experience – including support by a staff who champion their ambitions, intellect and drive – provides meaningful purpose and lifelong connection (she’s still in touch with alumni from her first year with UF Honors over 15 years ago!).

-The 2nd youngest ever to be a named a Fellow in the National Collegiate Honors Council, Dr. Johnson keeps active in Honors on a national scale—she has published, presented and facilitated national institutes on all aspects of the Honors experience.
-She is an Editorial Board Member for the NACADA Journal and Honors in Practice and is a member of the NACADA Academic Advising Consultants and Speakers Service.
+The 2nd youngest ever to be named a Fellow in the National Collegiate Honors Council, Dr. Johnson has been active in Honors on a national scale—she has published, presented and facilitated national institutes on all aspects of the Honors experience.
+She is regularly requested to serve as an external consultant and program reviewer for honors programs and colleges across the country.
+Previously she was an Editorial Board Member for the NACADA Journal and Honors in Practice and a member of the NACADA Academic Advising Consultants and Speakers Service.

 Both on and off campus, Dr. Johnson can be found with her greyhound, Kenzie – a certified therapy dog!
 Learn more about Kenzie here.